Sally Grosvenor, Duchess of Westminster: Duchess of Westminster

 On 11 April 1945, she married Gerald Grosvenor, then third in line of succession to Hugh Grosvenor, 2nd Duke of Westminster.
 On his succession to the dukedom in 1963, she became Duchess of Westminster and spouse of the wealthiest man in Britain.
 The marriage was childless, however, and on her husband's death in 1967, the title devolved upon her brother-in-law Robert.
 The widowed duchess started travelling around the globe, visiting South America several times.

 The Duchess, who had moved back to Gloucestershire on her husband's death, died on 30 May 1990 at Frenchay Hospital, Bristol, following a stroke.
 In her will, she left £100,000 for improvements to the Chester historic community garden, officially reopened by her nephew Gerald, 6th Duke, in 2011, and £505,000 to charities.
 Two years later, the 6th Duke opened an Andes-themed garden in Chester Zoo in honour of his aunt Sally, who was a zoo council member and who had donated seeds obtained during her 1968 visit to the Andes.

-Sally Grosvenor, Duchess of Westminster, is buried in the churchyard of Eccleston Church near Eaton Hall, Cheshire.
+Sally Grosvenor, Duchess of Westminster, is buried in the churchyard of St Mary's, Eccleston, near Eaton Hall, Cheshire.